ngageoint/opensphere/docs/getting_started.rst

 Compiler Caveats
 ****************

-The compiler will attempt to minify/rename everything not in a string.
-For the most part, this is fine.
-However, when working with Angular templates, the variable/function names used in the template itself will not be replaced.
-To combat this, we use bracket notation for variables such as ``$scope['value'] = 0f``, and we use ``goog.exportProperty()`` on controller methods that should be made available to the UI.
+The compiler will attempt to minify/rename any symbol it can.
+For the most part, this is preferred.
+However, when working with Angular templates, the variable/function names used in the HTML template will not be replaced and the HTML symbol will not match the JS symbol.
+To fix this, we use ``@export`` on symbols we do not want to rename.

 Broken Example: